Meet Zoom AI Companion, your new AI assistant!

 Team-building tip: Encourage team members to set aside time for deep work where they can turn off notifications.
 Zoom Team Chat allows your team to set their status to “Busy” or “Do not disturb” for a specific duration, letting others know they’re heads-down working on a project.

 Don’t let meetings turn into monologues.
 Assign roles or discussion points beforehand so everyone comes prepared to contribute.
-When meetings are interactive, collaboration flows naturally and the energy stays high.
+When meetings are interactive, collaboration flows naturally, and the energy stays high.

 Team collaboration is the cornerstone of success in modern work environments.
 Fostering a collaborative spirit and implementing the strategies outlined above can allow your team to achieve remarkable results.
 However, building a strong collaborative team requires the right tools.